makrai/notes/conneau18-sentence-embed-ling-acl.md

   * as a 20-way classification problem:
     19 classes for the most frequent top constructions, and one for all other constructions.
-As an example, e.g. “Then very dark gray letters on a black screen appeared [.]” has “ADVP NP VP .”
+As an example, eg “Then very dark gray letters on a black screen appeared [.]” has “ADVP NP VP .”

 ### Semantic information

 * also rely on syntactic structure, but they further require some denot
-* grouped with the semantic tasks, since, at least for models without access to morphology), they must rely on what a sentence denotes (e.g.,
+* grouped with the semantic tasks, since, at least for models without access to morphology), they must rely on what a sentence denotes (eg,
   * tense of the main-clause verb (VBP/VBZ forms are labeled as present, VBD as
     * No target form occurs across the train/dev/test split, so that classifiers (Shi+)